KamNGU/AboutMe/README.md

 - Hire, train, and supervise department managers, set performance goals, resolve employee conflicts, and encourage teamwork.
 - Manage the different departments of a retail store in order to ensure the store reaches sales objectives.

-ENIGMA MPC, San Francisco, CA
+## Enigma MPC, San Francisco, CA

-## _Marketing Consultant, July 2017 – July 2018_
+## Marketing Consultant, July 2017 – July 2018

 - Conducting market research to find answers about consumer requirements, habits and trends
 - Brainstorming and developing ideas for creative marketing campaigns
 - Assisting in outbound or inbound marketing activities by demonstrating expertise in various areas (content development and optimization, advertising, events planning etc.)

-Additional Skills
+## Additional Skills

 - Technical Analysis of Stocks and Cryptocurrencies
 - Proficient in Microsoft Office